nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

  - Restructuring of record retrieval read interaction guidance
  - Added definition of FHIR `meta` attributes to the data model
  - Added clarity to the rules on the use of PATCH
+ - Added clarity to the use of reference type metadata attributes
  - Added clarity on the use of NHS Number with subject/patient
  - API interaction examples updated
  - Guidance on pre-requisites added to API interactions